DOad22/Track-Event_Full_Stack_Project/README.md

 - As a Event Creator(Daljeet kaur), I want to create and manage events so that my friends and I can plan activities easily.
 - As a participant tracker(Prabhjot Singh), I want to record and view scores so that I can track results of games.
 - As a Score Tracker(Arshnoorpreet Kaur), I want to record and view scores so that I can track results of games.
+- As a Past Events Tracker (Sukhtab Singh Warya), I want to see a history of past events so that I can remember what activities we’ve done.